-We held cash and cash equivalents of approximately \$40.2 million and \$45.2 million as of December 31, 2015 and 2014, respectively.
+We held cash and cash equivalents of approximately \$45.2 million and \$50.1 million as of December 31, 2014 and December 31, 2013, respectively.

-We may declare dividends based on, among other things, our earnings, our financial condition, the REIT qualification requirements of the Internal Revenue Code of 1986, as amended, our working capital needs and new opportunities.
+We may declare dividends based on, among other things, our earnings, our financial condition, the REIT qualification requirements of the Internal Revenue Code, our working capital needs and new opportunities.
 The declaration of dividends to our shareholders and the amount of such dividends are at the discretion of our Board of Trustees.
 The following table sets forth the dividend distributions authorized by the Board of Trustees for the periods indicated below: